MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0103.md

 ## Remarks

-In order to prevent runtime issues caused by missing permissions, all table definitions in your extension must be included in a permission set.
+To prevent runtime issues caused by missing permissions, all table definitions in your extension must be included in a permission set.

 ## How to fix this diagnostic?

 Permissions can be defined either by using XML, or by using AL permission set objects.

-In order to generate XML permission sets, you can use the dedicated command in Visual Studio Code:
+To generate XML permission sets, you can use the dedicated command in Visual Studio Code:

-1. Press **Ctrl+Shift+P** in order to open the command palette.
+1. Press **Ctrl+Shift+P** to open the command palette.
 2. Select **AL: Generate permission set containing current extension objects**.
 This will generate the XML permission set for your extension.
 3. Rebuild your extension by pressing **Ctrl+Shift+B** to package the permission set with your extension.

-In order to create AL permission sets, see [Permission Set Object](../devenv-permissionset-object.md).
+For more information about AL permission sets, see [Permission Set Object](../devenv-permissionset-object.md).

 ## Code examples not triggering the rule